 The 3M Military Earplug lawsuit makes a claim that 3M sold defective earplugs to the military between the years of 2003 and 2015.
 It was found that these earplugs are ineffective.
 Their inability to hold tightly in the user’s ears were compromised which caused damage to the user.
 As a result many veterans have had their hearing adversely affected and will need to deal with the consequences for the rest of their lives.
-Our law firm is evaluating cases and helping those victims recover what they are rightfully owed.
+Our team of personal injury lawyers is evaluating cases and helping those victims recover what they are rightfully owed.

 What are 3M Combat Arms™ Earplugs?

 The defective earplugs were dual-ended, or “selective attenuation earplugs” and were designed to be worn two ways – either as traditional earplugs, to block out loud noises; or in the open position, to allow the wearer to hear speech and quieter noises.
 However, the stems of the earplugs were too short and would gradually loosen, permitting damaging sounds to enter the wearer’s ears.
 The lawsuit alleged that Aero knew about the defective design, as early as 2000, and that they manipulated testing results in order to procure the military contract.
 The defective earplugs were standard issue for certain branches of the military from 2003 to 2015.

 What's Wrong With Them?

 Although the dual-ended combat arms earplugs have been standard issue for over a decade, they have one major deficiency.
 The earplug stem is too short, preventing it from staying far enough inside the ear canal to effectively prevent high frequency sound from reaching the eardrum.
 This issue has been found to be the cause of major ear problems with veterans.
 Long-term effects include tinnitus (ringing in the ears), hearing loss, and balance loss.

 Lawsuits with 3M Earplugs